 Mrs. Rustin's Leaders

-Social Studies Civil War assessment has been moved to Friday, September 11th.
+Social Studies Civil War assessment is scheduled for Wednesday, September 9th.

 If your child would like to celebrate a birthday here at school, please bring PEANUT FREE cupcakes or an individually wrapped PEANUT FREE snack to share at lunch.
 Please do not bring anything that has to be cut, as time is limited.
 Remember to share with our class only.
 Currently, we have 27 students.

 Students should be writing their homework down each day.
 They will ALWAYS have homework Monday through Thursday each week.
 The very minimum will be 20 minutes of reading.
 I will initial in their agenda book daily to verify they have written their homework correctly, and I ask that you sign/initial nightly confirming that they have completed their assigned homework.

 Thanks Ms. Johnson (room mom) for helping create our Social Studies Theme wall.

 Wednesday, Sep.
 16th, 8am to Friday, Sep.
 18th, 10am